LivingLogic/LivingLogic.Python.xist/README.rst

 	-	The :class:`Connection` class provides methods for iterating through the database metadata.

-	-	Importing the modules adds support for URLs with the scheme ``oracle`` to :mod:`ll.url`.
+	-	Importing the module adds support for URLs with the scheme ``oracle`` to :mod:`ll.url`.

 	.. _cx_Oracle: http://cx-oracle.sourceforge.net/